mjfrigaard/sharing-your-work/manuscript/05chapter.md

 # Part 5: RStudio.Cloud

-In this chapter, we'll talk about R packages, navigating the RStudio panes, more benefits of working in Rmarkdown and plain text, and how to make and monitor changes with Github.
+In this chapter, we're going to introduce R packages (the source of R's power), how to quickly navigate RStudio's panes, and more benefits of working in Rmarkdown/plain text.

 ***

-## Navigating the panes in our workbench

-The next few sections will walk through a few of RStudio.
-Cloud's panes.
-To recap:
+## What have we done so far?

+The last few chapters covered a lot, so let's do a quick recap:

+*1) We created RStudio.Cloud and Github accounts*

+*2) We downloaded a repository from Github onto our local computer.*

-*1) We uploaded files into the `project` folder, which now has the following structure:*
+*3) We uploaded the repository files into RStudio.Cloud, then moved the files into the `project` folder using the Terminal.*

+*4) We added and committed these changes to our local Git repository using RStudio's Git integration.*

+Now we have a project folder in RStudio with the following structure:

 ```sh
 project/